Registration Services

 Next steps after registration 🔗︎ click to copy

-As soon as they approve this they are returned to your own application journey so they can continue as an authenticated user connected to your service.
+As soon as they approve the Data Sharing Agreement, they are returned to your own application journey so they can continue as an authenticated user connected to your service, and your application also receives a POST payload from the PDX API containing special cryptographic information for reading or writing to the member's PDS.